anassereldine/MirroringTool/README.md

 # Mirroring App Attention point.

-For every Pair, one SObject should be the Master.
+- For every Pair, one SObject should be the Master.
 In our example, the Account is the Master SObject and AccountMirror__c is the secondary SObject.

-For the secondary SObject a mandatory field called MirrorId__c should be created.
+- For the secondary SObject a mandatory field called MirrorId__c should be created.
 Field type is text, declared as an externalId and unique.

+- Be careful for Record Type Ids or lookup fields.
+Record Type are not managed in this version of the application.
+The secondaty Object should not have record types.

-You can specify an subset of record to clone (mirror).
+- You can specify an subset of record to clone (mirror).
 To do that you can create a FieldSet on the Master or secondary SObject and set this field set in the configuration (CloneSetting__mdt.RestrictedField)

-You can delete the AccountMirror__c Object and custom metadata entries/Class/Triggers after deploying.
+- You can delete the AccountMirror__c Object and custom metadata entries/Class/Triggers after deploying.
 Those were given for as an example.

 # Mirroring App TODO.